Route map: Texas to Illinois Car Shipping | Relocator Guide

 If You Ship Your Car:

-Get Free Quote to compare costs for your situation.
+Get Free Quote to compare costs for your specific situation and see how Tempus Logix can simplify your move.

-A typical 840-mile journey from Texas to Illinois takes 2-4 days.
-Carriers average 400-500 miles per day using the I-44 and I-55 corridors, ensuring a relatively quick turnaround for your vehicle’s arrival.
+The 836-mile journey from Texas to Illinois typically takes 2-4 days.
+Carriers average 400-500 miles per day using the I-35 and I-55 corridors, ensuring that your vehicle arrives shortly after you do.
+This quick turnaround is ideal for relocators who need their vehicle available immediately for commuting to a new workplace.

 Factors Affecting Transit Time: